supadupaplex/ps2-hl-tools/Release/PAK/ReadMe.txt

 3) "gre-" - patched (GRESTORE) file
 4) "ext-" - folder with extracted files

-Update (1.22): I found out that base RAM address of GLOBAL.PAK can sometimes deviate from its default value so I added possibility to change it.
-Try to change base address with 0x10 step from default value if you exerience problems when returning from mid-game menu back to game.

 Additional feature: you can decompress Zlib files (if you open them in hex editor you can find bytes 0x78, 0xDA).
 Create new file with four 0x01 bytes, then paste compressed data (starting from 0x78DA) and then use "decompress" command.